 Unanticipated threats occur unexpectedly, such as unforeseen turbulence or an in-flight engine fire that happens suddenly and without warning.
 In this case, flight crews must apply skills and knowledge acquired through training and operational experience.

 Latent threats, however, may not be directly obvious or observable and need to be discovered through formal safety analysis.
-These may include sociopsychology and/or organisational factors such as culture, operational pressures and normalised behaviours.
+These may include sociopsychology and/or organizational factors such as culture, operational pressures, and normalized behaviors.

 Errors